 We like to start the encapsulating within 2 days of your birth so the capsules are available to you when you get home from the hospital.
-You will notify your Postpartum Placenta Specialist when your baby has been born and set up a time to begin the process.
+You will notify your Postpartum Placenta Specialist when your baby has been born and set up a time for the process.

 What do we do with the placenta before the encapsulation?

 The placenta should be placed on ice within 4 hours of the delivery.
-Once you transport it home, the placenta should be placed in the refrigerator.
-If the process cannot be started by day 2, the placenta should be placed in your freezer until the encapsulation begins.
+You will receive instructions on how to safely transport it from hospital to home.
+The placenta should be kept in the refrigerator for the first 4 days.
+If the encapsulation process does not start in the time frame, the placenta must then be frozen.
+It can be safely and quickly defrosted prior to the encapsulation.
 The placenta can be kept frozen for up to 3 months.

 How long does the encapsulation take?

 Placenta encapsulation takes place over a period of 24 hours.
 Your Postpartum Placenta Specialist will be in your home for about 2 hours on 2 consecutive days.
 If you want the process to start as soon as possible, arrangements can be made to start the process before you are home from the hospital.